willtheorangeguy/Random-Lotto-Number-Chooser/README.md

 - Cick the reset button in the bottom right corer to get new numbers.

 ## Releases
-The current release is 1.5.
-The next release, either 1.6 or 2.0 will hopefully becomming out soon with the following features:
+The current release is 1.6.
+The next release, either 1.7 or 2.0 will hopefully becomming out soon with the following features:
-- (To be dertermined)
+- Number amount control
+- Number limit

 Your Pull Requests for new features are always welcome!
 Look to see some of your suggestions in upcomming updates.

 ## Bugs and Issues
 Who likes bugs?
 If you’ve found any feel free to let me know on the issues page and I will make sure to fix them in short order, and release those fixes in new releases.

+**Note:** Please check the known issues list below before posting an issue to see if your issue us already on the list.
+- No current know issues

 ## Maintainer